CityWideMC/AdminCommands/README.md

-This branch has not been tested yet, as I am working in a github codespace on my school chromebook
+This branch is for non-tested code.